A Delicate Balance (play)

-Plot
+Plot and summary

 Act I

 Agnes, an upper-class woman in her late 50s, discusses the possibility of losing her mind.
 Agnes exclaims that although she is astonished by her own thoughts of madness, it is her sister, Claire, who lives with them, who astonishes her the most.
 Claire appears and apologizes to Agnes that her own nature is such to bring out in her sister the full force of her brutality.
 Claire senses that Tobias and Agnes's daughter Julia might be going on her fourth divorce and predicts that Julia will be coming home shortly.
 Agnes reenters, announcing that Julia is coming home.
 Tobias then tells the story of a cat that he once had.
 There is a knock on the door.
 Harry and Edna, Agnes and Tobias's best friends, arrive and ask if they can stay there.
 They have been frightened by something intangible.

 Act II

 Agnes and Julia are discussing the fact that Harry and Edna are occupying Julia's old bedroom.
 Harry and Edna have spent the entire day in the room.
 Julia whines to Tobias next about not having her room.
 Claire enters and chides Julia about her new divorce.
 Julia teases Claire back about her drinking.
 After asking Tobias for a drink, she announces that “there is no point in pressing” the issue of Harry and Edna.
 At the end of scene 1, Harry and Edna appear with their coats over their arms.
 They announce they are going home but will return with their suitcases.

 Scene 2 opens with Julia and Agnes alone after dinner.
 Julia is disgusted with her mother's desire to control everyone's conversations and emotions.
 Agnes retorts, “There is a balance to be maintained...and I must be the fulcrum.”
 Agnes and Tobias leave to help Harry and Edna unload their suitcases from their car.
 Edna enters and tells Julia that it is time for her to grow up.
 Julia reminds Edna that she is a guest in the house, and Edna responds that she and Harry are Agnes and Tobias's best friends.
 When Harry enters, he goes to fix everyone a drink at the bar.
 Julia blocks him from the bar and insists that he stay away from it.
 Julia yells “I WANT...WHAT IS MINE!” and leaves the room.
 Agnes reminisces about the death of her son.
 She suspects that Tobias has been unfaithful, and asks Harry and Claire to confirm it, but they both deny it.
 After Tobias attempts to excuse Julia as being in hysterics, Julia reappears with a gun in her hand.
 She insists that Harry and Edna leave.
 Edna declares, “We have rights here.
 We belong,” and insists that she and Harry are staying there forever, “if need be.”